evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Drivetrain

-Cadillac ESCALADE IQ features an all-wheel drive system powered by two motors, one on each axle.
+The Cadillac ESCALADE IQ features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension